MegaGigaAsbl/Demonstration-benchmark/README.md

 The Python version of the program.
 Note that the declaration and initialisation of the matrices is not taken into account when timing the program.
 It would be a nice exercise to time how long it takes to initialize a large matrix in Python.

-Nota that no external modules (as numpy) are used, since most of them are written in an other language than Python for reasons of speed.
+Nota that no external modules (e.g. numpy) are used, since most of them are written in an other language than Python for reasons of speed.

 ## Executable files